 Arnold Topliff BEM survived his incarceration in Japan; he died in Derbyshire in 1969, aged 50.

 Somewhat surprisingly, given his comprehensive coverage of almost every other aspect of the history of Royal Signals during the war, Major General Nalder confines his comments about the Battle for Hong Kong to a very short paragraph that does not even mention the Hong Kong Signal Company.
 Those that wish to read more about the battle, the Corps’ contribution and the fate of the prisoners, must look elsewhere.
+(See the update to this blog post here.)

 The most important source of information about the battle and the fate of the prisoners is the series of three books by Tony Banham.
 His website Hong Kong War Diary has details of these and a huge amount of additional information.
+A large amount of information has been amassed on the website of Gwulo: Old Hong Hong, including the original POW records compiled by Tse Dickuan BEM, part of the Elizabeth Ride Collection.

 An extensive research database may be found at the charity COFEPOW.